Home / Blog / Your Complete Guide To Fast People Search Removal

 Other Data Brokers

 FastPeopleSearch and dozens of other sites like it are known as data brokers, sometimes referred to as data aggregators.
-These brokers use automated scraping tools to collect information from public records databases and other records resources, then republish it on their sites.
+These brokers use automated scraping tools to collect information from public records databases and other resources, then republish it on their sites.

 Data brokers may offer this information for free on their website or may charge a fee for access to the info.
 Remember that public records reveal many personal details, and if those details wind up on a data broker site like FastPeopleSearch, your personal safety and privacy are at risk.